Frequently Asked Questions

 There are a myriad of governmental reporting requirements, laws, rules and regulations that the Board must adhere to.

 A Community Development District (CDD) is a special purpose unit of local government established by Chapter 190 of the Florida Statutes.
 A CDD is a type of and is the most popular form of Special District.
-CDD's are similar to Cities and Counties, except that Special District's are governmental agencies of local special-purpose government rather thean general-purpose government.
+CDD's are similar to Cities and Counties, except that Special District's are governmental agencies of local special-purpose government.
 A CDD has limited special powers, that include funding, installing, operating and maintaining public infrastructure.
-There are many other forms of Special District's, such as Inland and Navigation Districts, Hospital District's, Housing Authority District and Fire Control District’s to name a few.
-Chapter 190 is devoted solely to Community Development District's and are the most popular form of special-purpose government in the State today
+There are many other forms of Special District's, such as Inland and Navigation Districts, Hospital District's, Housing Authority District and Fire Control district's to name a few.
+Chapter 190 is devoted solely to Community Development District's and are the most popular for of special-purpose government in the State today.

-As special purpose local governments, CDD's possess certain legal powers similar to those held by Cities and Counties.
-Cdd powers incluse the right to enter into contracts, to acquire and dispose of real and personal property, to adopt rules and regulations and to obtain funds.
+As Special purpose local governments, CDD's possess certain legal powers similar to those held by Cities and Counties.
+CDD powers include the right to enter into contracts, to acquire and dispose of real and personal property, to adopt rules and regulations and to obtain funds.
 CDD's can borrow funds through the issuance of bonds, or they can levy assessments and taxes.
 CDDs also have certain special powers relating to the provision of basic public improvements and community facilities, such as roads, bridges, utilities, and water management services, to name a few.

-All District powers are sxercised subject to the regularotry jurisdiction and permitted authority of all applicable governmental bodies, agencies and other special districts that have jurisdiction of the CDD.
-Similarly, the establishement of a CDD does not alter the requirement of obtaining the necessary government approval for any activities or construction within the District.
+All District powers are exercised subject to the regulatory jurisdiction and permitted authority of all applicable governmental bodies, agencies and other special districts that have jurisdiction of the CDD.
+Similarly, the establishment of a CDD does not alter the requirement of obtaining the necessary government approval for any activities of construction within the District.
 By law, CDDs do NOT have zoning, land use or police powers.

 Fort Lauderdale, Florida 33308

 The District Manager is an official appointed as the administrative Manager in a traditional council-manager form of government.
-In a technical sense "District Manager," implies more discretion and independent authority that is set forth in the charter or some other body of codified law, as opposed to duties being assigned on a varying basis by a single supervisor.
+In a technical sense "District Manager", implies more discretion and independent authority that is set forth in the charter of some other body of codified law, as opposed to duties being assigned on a varying basis by a single supervisor.

-In addition to the governing board, the District includes professional team, consisting of a District Manager, District Attorney and District Engineer who handle the daily affairs of the District, recommend policies and programs, and implement the policy directives of the Board.
+In addition to the governing Board, the District includes a professional team, consisting of a District Manager, District Attorney and District Engineer who handle the daily affairs of the District, recommend policies and programs, and implement the policy directives of the Board.